How to Find the Source of Failed Logon Attempts

 1. Enable Audit Logs

-- Open Group Policy Editor (
+- Open the Group Policy Editor (just type gpedit.msc).

-- Audit Logon Events (Success and Failure).
+- Audit Logon Events (both Success and Failure).

 2. Check Event Viewer Logs

-). - Navigate to Windows Logs > Security.
+- Navigate to Windows Logs > Security.

-- Event ID 4625: Failed logon attempt.
+- Event ID 4625: This one indicates a failed logon attempt.

-- Event ID 4776: NTLM authentication failure.
+- Event ID 4776: This points to an NTLM authentication failure.

-- Analyze the event details:
+- Take a closer look at the event details:

-- Subject: Identifies the account involved.
+- Subject: This tells you which account was involved.

 3. Use PowerShell to Search Logs

-Get-EventLog -LogName Security | Where-Object { $_.EventID -eq 4625 } | Select-Object -Property TimeGenerated, Message
+- Get-EventLog -LogName Security | Where-Object { $_.EventID -eq 4625 } | Select-Object -Property TimeGenerated, Message

-Get-WinEvent -LogName Security | Where-Object { $_.Id -eq 4625 } | Select-Object TimeCreated, Message
+- Get-WinEvent -LogName Security | Where-Object { $_.Id -eq 4625 } | Select-Object TimeCreated, Message

 4. Analyze Account Lockout Tools